xebadevs/AngelOfBodom/README.md

 # Blog Prototype 1 (WordPress) 📄

-Deployment of a Blog created with WordPress
+Deployment of a Blog created with WordPress \
-Complete functionallity, bud adaptable according to customer's requests Works like a prototype for potential clients
+Complete functionallity, but adaptable according to customer's requests \
+Works like a prototype for potential clients

 <br>
 <br>